tcassou/expectise/README.md

 ## Running Tests with Expectise

-### Lifecycle
-There are 2 steps in the lifecycle of decoration:
+Mocking functions and methods follows 3 steps:
-1. Set up: marking a method, so that it can be replaced by a surrogate method, and its calls intercepted;
+1. Markers: marking a function or method as mocked.
+Once marked, the function or method is replaced by a placeholder function, and its calls intercepted.
+2. Expectations: describing the expected behavior of the mocked function or method inside the unit tests.
-2. Tear down: resetting the mocking behaviour so that all unit tests are fully independent and don't interfere with each other.
+3. Teardown: resetting the mocking behaviour so that all unit tests are fully independent and don't interfere with each other.
 During that step, some infractions can be caught too, such as not having called a method that was supposed to be called.

-### Set Up
+### 1/ Markers
-Methods can be marked as mocked in 2 different ways, that are described below.
+Functions and methods can be marked as mocked in 2 different ways, that are described below.

+#### Permanent Markers
-1. Using the `mock_if` decorator, along with the name and value of the environment variable you use to identify your test environment.
+Using the `mock_if` decorator, along with the name and value of the environment variable you use to identify your test environment.
 This environment variable, say `ENV`, will be checked at interpretation time: if its value matches the input, say `ENV=test`, the mocking logic will be implemented; if not, nothing in your code will be modified, and performance will stay the same since nothing will happen passed interpretation.

 Example of decoration: